Documentation Index

 • The port number can't be changed after it is specified.

-• Support high availability: Click to select whether to use the failover feature for automatic recovery in the event of a failure, if the DB mode is Simple.
+• Support high availability: Click to select whether to use the Failover feature for automatic recovery in the event of a failure if the DB mode is Simple.

 • When selected, set backup file retention period and backup time (default: 1 day, automatic).

-• When selected, additional fees will be incurred.
+• When selected, additional fees are incurred.

-• The Standby Master Server is not accessible by individual users.
+• The Standby-Master Server is not accessible by individual users.

 6. Set whether to use backup for the server.